SamSharaf/jvm-warmup-talk/post.md

 ## C1 Compilation Threshold

 There is one other threshold that we need to concern ourselves with, and that is the `Tier3CompileThreshold`.
-This particular setting is used to catch a method containing a loop, whose back-edge count is not high enough to trigger OSR.
+This particular setting is used to catch a method containing a hot loop, whose back-edge count is not high enough to trigger on-stack replacement due to a high loop back-edge count.

 The heuristic for determining whether a method should be compiled, [described here](http://mail.openjdk.java.net/pipermail/hotspot-compiler-dev/2010-November/004239.html), looks something like this: